mortezaadi/tree/README.md

 Conclusion
 -
-As you can see there without being fully `ACID` (READ_UNCOMMITTED strategy) we can gain a lot better performance, however with mutual exclusive lock 'SYNCHRONIZED strategy' we can be fully 'ACID' but it is not an optimal solution when multiple reader are accessing shared resources.
+As you can see, without being fully `ACID` (READ_UNCOMMITTED strategy) we can gain a lot better performance; however, with mutual exclusive lock 'SYNCHRONIZED strategy' we can be fully 'ACID' but it is not an optimal solution when multiple reader are accessing shared resources.

 at the middle REENTRANT_LOCK strategy seems be a better solution for this question. it supports 'ACID'